AdiInfiniteLoop/Cine-sphere/README.md

 # CineSphere

-A web application built with Next.js that allows users to search for movies and view detailed information using the OMDb API.
+A responsive web application built with Next.js that allows users to search for movies and view detailed information using the OMDb API.
 The application features a clean and responsive design, focusing on usability and performance.

 ## Table of Contents
 - [About The Project](#about-the-project)